cscholze/discover-me/README.md

 #discover-me
 Discover Me is a multi-user network mapper web GUI built on Nmap.
 This project uses an Angular front-end and is deployed via a local Node.js server.
+Users must have _Node_ and _npm_ installed on their machine.
 Scans are saved using a PostgreSQL database hosted through Heroku.

 ## Getting Started